Skip to content

 Easy Fruit Pizza

-This is one of my all-time favorite fruit desserts.
-The sugar cookie crust topped with the cream cheese frosting and fresh fruit is absolute perfection.
+Fruit pizza, aka fruit cookie pizza, my all-time favorite fruit dessert.
+The buttery sugar cookie crust topped with tangy cream cheese frosting and fresh fruit is perfection.
 It’s tastes likes a mix between a fruit tart and a sugar cookie bar and is so, so delicious!

-We LOVE fruit pizza around here!
-I mean, is anything better than a cookie pizza??
-I don’t think so!
 While I love a warm chocolate chip cookie pizza, I have to say that fruit pizza is my absolute favorite.
-It’s the perfect dessert for long summer days and is SO yummy!
+Add your fruits and designs, use homemade dough or pre-made and it’s the perfect dessert for long summer days!

 Fruit Pizza Recipe Ingredients